 The topic "dog food" has high volatility when it comes to the search intent and hardly fits for creating evergreen content around it.
 So when you see such trends for the topics in your list, you might consider some other ideas to target.

-Creating Your Very Own Evergreen Content
+How To Create Your Own Evergreen Content

 The real-easy step here and the most obvious recommendation, at first sight, is to understand carefully; Google is aiming at users, not marketers.
 So it shows the content that's best for 'Users.'
 That's why you need to aim to publish only the very best quality content.